ufukyavuzer/cloudflare_ddns_tray/README.md

 ## 📄 License

-This project is licensed under the GNU v3 License.
+This project is licensed under the GNU General Public License v3.0 License.
 See the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributions